adamwaring/ClusterBurden/README.md

 # ClusterBurden

+To install in R:

+if(!"devtools" %in% installed.packages()[,"Package"]){
+  install.packages("devtools")
+}
+library(devtools)
+install_github("adamwaring/ClusterBurden")

+Due to some large variant and coverage files, download may be slow. if interest in specific functions, feel free to copy directly from the R/ folder in this gitHub repo.

 ## Rare variant association using both positional (variant amino acid residue clustering) and burden signals - with control for uneven coverage.

 ### Relevance of method: